-In this article, we see what is Cross Browser Testing, Why it is important, What are the Cross Browser Testing Tools available and Cross Browser Testing Checklist we need to follow to do it?
+In this article, we see what is Cross Browser Testing, Why it is important, What are the Cross Browser Testing Tools available and the checklist we need to follow to do it.

 What is Cross Browser Testing?